What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models

-In these works, gender bias has either been examined by means of attention-based techniques, where attention weights are leveraged as a window into model decision-making \citep{costa-jussa-etal-2022,manna-etal-2025-paying}, through saliency attribution techniques to understand which input features are responsible for a given output decision \citep{sarti-etal-2023-inseq,attanasio-etal-2023-tale}, or specifically through contrastive explanations, to compare model's output behaviour based on minimally different inputs \citep{vamvas-sennrich-2021,yin-neubig-2022-interpreting}.
+In these works, gender bias has either been examined by means of attention-based techniques, where attention weights are leveraged as a window into model decision-making \citep{costa-jussa-etal-2022,manna-etal-2025-paying}, through saliency attribution techniques to understand which input features are responsible for a given output decision \citep{sarti-etal-2023-inseq,attanasio-etal-2023-tale}, or specifically through contrastive explanations, to compare model's output behaviour based on minimally different inputs \citep{vamvas-sennrich-2021,yin-neubig-2022-interpreting}, which has recently also been examined in speech translation \citep{conti-etal-2025-unheard,conti-etal-2025}.
 In this paper, we compute \textit{input saliency scores}, which have been argued to be best suited for XAI because they ``reveal why one particular model prediction was made in terms of how relevant each input word was to that prediction'' and do so by taking the ``entire computation path into account, all the way from the input word embeddings to the target output prediction value'' \citep[p.152]{bastings-filippova-2020}.

 As interpretability is a `fuzzy concept' \citep{molnar2025}, there is no `one' specific threshold to measure attribution scores.
 Previous research establishes different thresholds for measuring whether computed scores and tokens are `influential enough'. \citet{manna-etal-2025-paying} consider attention heads that exceed a defined baseline based on average sentence length by a ``notable margin''. \citet{attanasio-etal-2023-tale} focus on a ``relative difference'' in scores between correct and wrong translations. \citet{sarti-etal-2023-inseq} correlate (w.
 Kendall's correlation) the different metrics they applied with how much the gender distribution deviates from an equal distribution.
-In this paper, we address the challenge of a lacking scoring threshold and specifically examine different attribution levels of source words on the model’s gender decisions in the translation, in comparison to human annotations.
+In this paper, we address the challenge of a lacking scoring threshold and specifically examine different attribution levels of source words on the model’s gender decisions in the translation in comparison to human annotations.